+Request for Taxpayer Identification Number and Certification

+Go to www.irs.gov/FormW9 for instructions and the latest information.

-Form W-9 (Rev. March 2024) Department of the Treasury Internal Revenue Service Before you begin.
-For g t of the Treasury venue Service Give form to the requester.
+Give form to the requester.
 Do not send to the IRS.

+Before you begin.
+For quidance related to the purpose of Form W-9, see Purpose of Form, below.
 Name of entity/individual.
 An entry is required.
-(For a sole proprietor or disregarded entity, enter the owner's name on line 1, and enter the be entity's name on line 2.)
+(For a sole proprietor or disregarded entity, enter the owner's name on line 1, and enter the business/disregarded entity's name on line 2.)
 UHS Professional Education Programs, Inc. 2 Business name/disregarded entity name, if different from above.
-Print or type.
-Specific Instructions on page 3.
-A VCU Heal Check the appr only one of the Individual/s LLC.
-Enter Note: Chec classificatio box for the Other (see i certain see ins Exempt pa Exemption Complian 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): Exempt payee code (if any) 1 Exemption from Foreign Account Tax Compliance Act (FATCA) reporting code (if any) A 3b If on line 3a you and you are pro this box if you h 1 1 1 1 2 2 2 (Applies to accounts maintained outside the United States.)
-6 Rie 1 N. 12th St. City, state, and chmond, VA e and address s (optional)

-Part I Taxpayer Identification Number (TIN)

-Enter your TIN in the appropriate box.
-The TIN provided must match the name given on line 1 to avoid Social security number backup withholding.
+DBA VCU Health Continuing Education ω.
+3a Check the appropriate box for federal tax classification of the entity/individual whose name is entered on line 1.
+Check 4 Exemptions (codes apply only to See Specific Instructions on page only one of the following seven boxes. certain entities, not individuals; see instructions on page 3): ✓ C corporation S corporation Partnership Individual/sole proprietor LLC.
+Enter the tax classification (C = C corporation, S = S corporation, P = Partnership) Exempt payee code (if any) Print or type.
+Note: Check the "LLC" box above and, in the entry space, enter the appropriate code (C, S, or P) for the tax Exemption from Foreign Account Tax classification of the LLC, unless it is a disregarded entity.
+A disregarded entity should instead check the appropriate box for the tax classification of its owner.
+Compliance Act (FATCA) reporting code (if any) Other (see instructions) 3b If on line 3a you checked "Partnership" or "Trust/estate," or checked "LLC" and entered "P" as its tax classification, (Applies to accounts maintained and you are providing this form to a partnership, trust, or estate in which you have an ownership interest, check outside the United States.) this box if you have any foreign partners, owners, or beneficiaries.
+See instructions Address (number, street, and apt. or suite no.).
+See instructions.
+Requester's name and address (optional) 401 N. 12th St. PO Box 980510 6 City, state, and ZIP code Richmond, VA 23298 7 List account number(s) here (optional) Part I Taxpaver Identification Number (TIN) Social security number Enter your TIN in the appropriate box.
+The TIN provided must match the name given on line 1 to avoid backup withholding.
 For individuals, this is generally your social security number (SSN).
 However, for a resident alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
 For other entities, it is your employer identification number (EIN).
-If you do not have a number, see How to get a TIN , later. - in , ido.
+If you do not have a number, see How to get a TIN, later.
 Employer identification number Note: If the account is in more than one name, see the instructions for line 1.
-See also What Name and Number To Give the Requester for guidelines on whose number to enter.
-4 1 7 9 0 5 5 3 Part II Certification I I

-Under penalties of perjury, I certify that:
+See also What Name and 3 5 7 9 0 5 Number To Give the Requester for guidelines on whose number to enter.
+4 5 Part II Certification Under penalties of perjury, I certify that: